 Comments to the multi-year summary

 In 2008, sales increased 4%.
 SCA’s European packaging operations were reclassified to Disposal group held for sale with retroactive adjustment from 2010.
 Sales declined 24% in 2010 mainly due to the reclassification of the European packaging operations, but also to negative exchange rate effects and the divestment of the Asian packaging operations.
-Net sales in 2011 fell 2%.
 A number of strategic acquisitions and divestments were carried out in 2012, including the acquisition of Georgia-Pacific’s European tissue operations and the divestment of SCA’s European packaging operations.
 Net sales for 2012 rose 5%.
 In 2013, SCA divested its publication paper mill in Laakirchen, Austria, as well as the areas of Georgia-Pacific’s European tissue operations which the European Commission ordered SCA to divest in conjunction with the acquisition in 2012.
 Net sales increased 4%.
-The Chinese hygiene products company Vinda has been consolidated as of 2014.
+The Chinese tissue company Vinda was consolidated as of 2014, with retroactive effect for 2012 and 2013.
 Net sales rose 12% in 2014.
 In 2015, net sales increased 11%, of which organic sales growth accounted for 5%.
+In 2016, the North American tissue company Wausau Paper Corp. was acquired and net sales rose 2%, of which organic growth accounted for 2%.

-Packaging implemented price increases in 2007.
-SCA sold its North American packaging operations in 2007.
-Operating profit declined sharply in 2008 due to the financial crisis and the ensuing recession.
+Operating profit for Packaging declined in 2008 due to the financial crisis and the ensuing recession.
 The recession continued in 2009 and the result from Packaging declined 72%.
 The Asian packaging operations were divested in 2010.
 In 2012, the European packaging operations were divested and reclassified to Disposal group held for sale with retroactive adjustment from 2010.

-Forest Products’ earnings improved until 2007.
-The earnings improvement was mainly an effect of higher prices.
-In 2008, profit declined due to increased energy and raw material costs.
+In 2008, profit for Forest Products declined due to increased energy and raw material costs.
 In 2009, profit improved, primarily for publication papers, an area in which higher prices, lower raw material costs and efficiency enhancements made a positive contribution.
 Profit increased 16% in 2010 due to productivity improvements and implemented price increases in pulp and solid-wood products.
 Profit declined in 2011, primarily as a result of higher costs for raw materials and negative exchange rate effects.
 In 2012, operating profit declined, mainly due to lower prices and negative exchange rate effects due to the stronger SEK.
 The Austrian publication paper mill in Laakirchen was divested in 2013.
 Profit increased 35% due to cost savings, lower raw material costs and profit from forest swaps.
 In 2014, profit rose 36% as a result of higher prices (including exchange rate effects), increased volumes, lower energy costs and cost savings.
 In 2015, profit increased 4%, or 17% excluding profit from forest swaps.
+Profit for 2016 declined 15%, mainly due to lower prices for solid-wood products, pulp and kraftliner.

 Cash flow statement